 using a sniffer amplifier to probe the input pin 1 at IC5 (uPC2002v

 audio amplifier chip) it was noticed that there was goo around the

 base of electrolytic capacitor C104.

-is reasonable concern that the electrolyte material would have ultimately corroded the copper PCB tracks.
+There is a reasonable concern that the electrolyte material would have ultimately corroded the copper PCB tracks.

-electrolytic capacitors C99 and C101 were also replace as a mater of opportunistic
+After replacing C104 and thoroughly cleaning the electrolyte material, related electrolytic capacitors C99 and C101 were also replaced as a matter of opportunistic preventive maintenance while the board was out.